pandaonlimit/96rp_pager/README.md

 # 96rp_pager
 Upgraded Pager script from tugamars by me, panda :)<br>
-Everybody is free to use and modify this script!
+Everybody is free to use and modify this script!<br>
-Credits for the original creator and me would be nice ofc :D (QBX)
+Credits for the original creator and me would be nice ofc :D<br>
+(QBX)

 Current functions: